-This information is being provided to you as part of Long Beach Community College District's (LBCCD) commitment to safety and security on our campuses, colleges and centers throughout the District.
+This information is being provided to you as part of Long Beach Community College District's (LBCCD) commitment to safety and security on our campuses, colleges, and centers throughout the District.
 This document is published in compliance with the Higher Education Act, as amended by the Higher Education Opportunity Act (Public Law 110-315), also known as "The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" (the Clery Act).

-PREPARATION

-OF THE ANNUAL SECURITY REPORT
+PREPARATION OF THE ANNUAL SECURITY REPORT

-The Director of Business Support Services prepares this annual report of crime statistics in compliance with the Clery Act.
-The annual report will include data gathered from college personnel and from local law enforcement agencies.
+The Director of Risk Management and Campus Safety prepares this annual report of crime statistics in compliance with the Clery Act.
+The annual report includes data gathered from college personnel and from local law enforcement agencies.
 Pursuant to the Clery Act, the District must report specific crime data every year and for the most current three-year period.
-These annual crime statistics are available at the U.S. Department of Education Office of Postsecondary Education website.
-Copies of the annual report are available for students, staff and prospective students at the LBCCD website, the District's Public Safety offices and other locations throughout the District.
-A link to the annual report is emailed to all District employees and students no later than Sept.
-30 of each year.
+These annual crime statistics are available at the U.S. Department of Education Office of Post-Secondary Education website.
+Copies of the annual report are available for students, staff and prospective students at the LBCCD website, the District's Public Safety offices, and other locations throughout the District.

-ABOUT

-LONG BEACH COMMUNITY COLLEGE DISTRICT
+ABOUT LONG BEACH COMMUNITY COLLEGE

 Long Beach City College, established in 1927, is a community college located in the city of Long Beach, County of Los Angeles, California.
 It is divided into two campuses.
 The Liberal Arts Campus (LAC) is situated north of Interstate 405 and south of State Highway 91, along the major roads of Carson Street, which divides the campus in two portions, Lakewood Boulevard, which borders the campus to the west, and Clark Avenue, which borders the campus to the east.
-The Pacific Coast Campus (PCC) is situated north of Pacific Coast Highway, bordered by Orange Avenue to the west, Walnut Avenue to the east, and 20th Street to the north.
-The District operates two Child Development Centers: one at PCC and the other at 4630 Clark Ave., Long Beach.
+The Trades, Technology, and Community Learning Campus (TTC) is situated north of Pacific Coast Highway, bordered by Orange Avenue to the west, Walnut Avenue to the east, and 20th Street to the north.
+The District operates two Child Development Centers: one at TTC (Building HH) and the other at 4630 Clark Avenue, Long Beach.